 Your ORNT 118: Orientation course will be held on one scheduled day, Aug.
-28 - 30.
+28, 29 or 30.
 Find the specific date on your program orientation requirements page.
 You can confirm the time and location of your ORNT 118 on your schedule, by logging in through mySAIT or on the Ellucian GO app after you're registered in classes in June.

 Meet your instructors, connect with fellow students, get information about your program, see your space and more.

 Some programs have program orientation requirements — check to see if your program requires any additional pre-orientation tasks prior to your first day: